themreza/all-antipattern-demystified-blog/README.md

 #### 5- think all side of project or tech,with micro ,macro or mega magnifier simultaneously(place situation effect) .
 e.g use codecity for browseing project's density.

-#### 6 - repair your code as soon as possilbe you can , before it's too late (Leblanc Law : later equals never) [https://gist.github.com/Arshiamidos/8474c210e072fed50b9747863b3e6619].
+#### 6 - repair your code as soon as possilbe you can , before it's too late [Leblanc Law : later equals never](https://gist.github.com/Arshiamidos/8474c210e072fed50b9747863b3e6619).

 #### 7 - don't trust user input, validate first and then apply.